whblondeau/gyre/finding_flotsam.md

 Afya chose that moment to yield to Tryggva Steinlaugsdottir.
 Tryggva became aware behind Eastwind’s eyes, eyes that faded from the silver of combat and strife to the pale graygreen of considered thought.
 Tryggva felt Afya’s skill and ferocity leave her; but she understood the situation well enough.
 She sang out, with a clear crisp voice, the Oration she had prepared in the watches of the night, while she labored over the Hexmark.

 It was not really a proper Oration—far too simple and brief.
 Barely a cantrip, if truth be told.
 But unlike the Orations whose subtle power is to cultivate insight and diverse powers of the Interior Mind, this Oration effected only a single purpose: to disrupt one particular influence.
-To break the grip of thee _Ragfin_’s Crew Oath.
+To break the grip of the _Ragfin_’s Crew Oath.
 Tryggva cast it in one long compelling cry that carried acrosss _Ragfin_’s decks and up into the rigging.

 The sailors, decisively freed at last of the brutal hold of that Oath, seemed like women newly awakened, trying to recall a memory from long ago.
 The one terrible exception was the Bosun, who followed Skoan Usad, and worshipped Arusimaté, because she chose to.
 Her crushing grip on Tryggva’s arms tightened… and then Skoan Usad, bloody, grinning, a monster, heaved herself up to the rail, right in front of Tryggva.